johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     NOTE: This step prevents `attacker.example` from disrupting the integrity of `site.example` by setting a cookie with a Domain attribute of "example".

-10. If the domain-attribute is non-empty:
+1. If _cookie_'s domain is non-empty:

-    1. If the canonicalized request-host does not domain-match the
+    1. If _requestURL_'s canonicalized host does not domain-match _cookie_'s domain:
-        domain-attribute:

         1. Abort these steps and ignore the cookie entirely.

         Otherwise:

-        1. Set the cookie's host-only-flag to false.
+        1. Set _cookie_'s host-only to false.

-        2. Set the cookie's domain to the domain-attribute.

     Otherwise:

-    1. Set the cookie's host-only-flag to true.
+    1. Set _cookie_'s host-only to true.

-    2. Set the cookie's domain to the canonicalized request-host.
+    1. Set _cookie_'s domain to the _requestURL_'s canonicalized host.

-11. If the cookie-attribute-list contains an attribute with an attribute-name of "Path", set the cookie's path to attribute-value of the last attribute in the cookie-attribute-list with both an attribute-name of "Path" and an attribute-value whose length is no more than 1024 octets.
-Otherwise, set the cookie's path to the default-path of the request-uri.

-12. If the cookie-attribute-list contains an attribute with an attribute-name of "Secure", set the cookie's secure-only-flag to true.
-    Otherwise, set the cookie's secure-only-flag to false.

-13. If the scheme component of the request-uri does not denote a "secure" protocol (as defined by the user agent), and the cookie's secure-only-flag is true, then abort these steps and ignore the cookie entirely.
+1. If _requestURL_'s scheme does not denote a "secure" protocol (as defined by the user agent), and _cookie_'s secure-only is true, then abort these steps and ignore the cookie entirely.

-14. If the cookie-attribute-list contains an attribute with an attribute-name of "HttpOnly", set the cookie's http-only-flag to true.
-    Otherwise, set the cookie's http-only-flag to false.

 15. If the cookie was received from a "non-HTTP" API and the cookie's http-only-flag is true, abort these steps and ignore the cookie entirely.